simphony/buildrecipes-common/docs/buildcommons_usage.rst

     - packageinfo.py: contains python vars for NAME, VERSION and BUILD.
 The first two are self-explanatory and should be reused in your setup.py for deduplication.
 The third is the egg build number.
 It is incremented when you want to upload the same version a second time (for example, you noticed you specified incorrect dependencies).

+    - edmenv.sh: contains shell environment setup that must be executed for the egg building to succeed.

 2. (if needed) modify the above files to your specific needs.
 This varies from distribution to distribution.